Dropbox is a leading cloud file hosting service.

 Dropbox makes an Application Programming Interface (API) available for developers to integrate their apps with the company’s system.

 Dropbox receives 60 billion API calls per month.
-Use of the company’s API has increased by 20% over the past year.
+The use of the company’s API has increased by 20% over the past year.

 Here’s a table with complete data on Dropbox monthly API calls since 2017: